 Say what you want, but Kiss Cam is the most consistently effective form of crowd Jumbotron action.
 Not many stadiums change this winning formula, and that’s because it’s simple and it just works.

-I dare you to watch this Kiss Cam skit from a Bulls v Celtics game without wishing you were there cheering at the end:
+I dare you to watch this Kiss Cam skit from a Bulls v Celtics game without wishing you were there:

 I don’t care that it is staged, either.
 It’s great.